 Themepunch’s move to subscriptions took place in 2020 during the pandemic.
 With this and a relatively new renewal flow, the renewal rate was predicted to be 50%.

-With Paddle’s help, Themepunch beat this prediction with an actual renewal rate of over 55% – something they are looking forward to improving even more with further optimizations.
+With Paddle’s help, Themepunch beat this prediction with an actual renewal rate – something they are looking forward to improving even more with further optimizations.
 Moritz says: